 Full Court - three judges hearing an appeal together.
 Appeals from a decision of a Family Court judge are heard by a Full Court.
-A Full Court may also hear an appeal from a Federal Circuit Court judge (if your appeal is to be heard by the Full Court, see the brochure Appeal Procedures - Full Court).
+A Full Court may also, in some cases, hear an appeal from a Federal Circuit Court judge.
 Judges who regularly sit on the Full Court are called judges of the Appeal Division.